-301 4.
-CONCLUSION
+4. CONCLUSION

-303 We analyze the energy spectra of the Fibonacci superlattice based on graphene modulated by the Fermi 304 velocity barriers.
-The quasi-periodic modulation can be realized due to different values of the velocity 305 barriers or due to different values of the external potential in the SL elements a and b.
-In contrast to the case of other types of the graphene SL spectra studied reveal the periodic character over all the energy 306 307 scale and the transmission coefficient doesn't tend asymptotically to unity at rather large energies.
-The periodic dependence of the spectra considered on the magnitude of the external electrostatic potential is 308 observed.
-Spectra demonstrate the rich variety of configurations (patterns) of the allowed and forbidden 309 bands location dependent on one hand on the Fermi velocity magnitude and on the other hand on the SL 310 311 geometry; for some special parameter values, they expose the regular character, symmetrical with respect to a certain point.
-The SL Dirac gaps are present in the spectra and their location depends on the 312 313 velocity barriers value, on the value of the external potential as well as on the SL geometrical parameters.
-314 Results of our work can be applied for controlling the energy spectra of the graphene-based devices.
+We analyze the energy spectra of the Fibonacci superlattice based on graphene modulated by the Fermi velocity barriers.
+The quasi-periodic modulation can be realized due to different values of the velocity barriers or due to different values of the external potential in the SL elements a and b.
+Contrary to the case of other types of the graphene SL spectra studied reveal the periodic character over all the energy scale and the transmission coefficient doesn't tend asymptotically to unity at rather large energies.
+The periodic dependence of the considered spectra on the magnitude of the external electrostatic potential is observed.
+Spectra demonstrate the rich variety of configurations (patterns) of the allowed and forbidden bands location dependent on one hand on the Fermi velocity magnitude and on the other hand on the SL geometry; for some special parameter values, they expose the regular character, symmetrical with respect to a certain point.
+The SL Dirac gaps are present in the spectra and their location depends on the velocity barriers value, on the value of the external potential as well as on the SL geometrical parameters.
+The results of our work can be applied for controlling the energy spectra of the graphene-based devices.